-A grant is gift aid awarded based on financial need that does not need to be repaid.
-The information you provide via the Free Application for Federal Student Aid (FAFSA) and/or the CSS/Financial Aid PROFILE determines your eligibility for the following grant programs.
-Visit the How to Apply page for application details.
+The information you provide via the Free Application for Federal Student Aid (FAFSA) and/or the CSS Profile determines your eligibility for the following grant programs.
+View application details.

 This grant is awarded based on financial need and on information submitted on the CSS/Financial Aid PROFILE.
 This grant is awarded for fall and spring terms.
 Limited grant may be available for summer study, but requires an approved Summer Academic Plan.
 Visit Summer Aid for details.